 As the southern summer took hold, the pack ice receded, allowing Cook to pass the Antarctic circle for the first time on Jan.
 17, 1773, becoming the first mariner known to have done so.
 The men were awed by the dramatic polar seas with their towering icebergs as they inched their way through the Antarctic waters — but still, there was no sign of Terra Australis.
 Cook wrote:

 “…[the ice] extended east and west far beyond the reach of our sight, while the southern half of the horizon was illuminated by rays of light which were reflected from the ice to a considerable height. … It was indeed my opinion that this ice extends quite to the Pole, or perhaps joins to some land to which it has been fixed since creation.”

-He swept through the tropics again, landing at the crew’s favorite port in Tahiti as well as voyaging to remote spots such as Easter Island whose mysterious statues awed the men of the Resolution.
-He also discovered numerous islands such as South Georgia and the South Sandwich Islands.
+With no sign of the unknown continent, Cook decided it was time to go back to England.
+Cook swept through the tropics again, landing at the crew’s favorite port in Tahiti as well as voyaging to remote spots such as Easter Island, whose mysterious statues awed the men of the Resolution.
+He also mapped numerous islands such as South Georgia and the South Sandwich Islands.

-What benefited Cook on this voyage was a secondary objective: the testing of a new invention called a chronometer, which was designed to solve one of the most significant challenges in navigation — how to fix longitude.
+What benefited Cook on this voyage was a secondary objective to test of a new invention called a chronometer, which was designed to solve one of the most significant challenges in navigation: how to fix longitude.